-Any concerns should be reported and recorded without delay to the appropriate safeguarding services e.g. MASH or the child's social worker if already an open case to social care.
+Any concerns should be reported and recorded without delay to the appropriate safeguarding services e.g., MASH or the child's social worker if already an open case to social care.

-A chronology will be kept in the main school file prior to the commencement of a concern file.
-Staff, particularly pastoral staff, will record any minor concerns on the chronology and will take responsibility for alerting the Designated Safeguarding Lead should the number of concerns rise or, in their professional judgement, become significant.
-At the point at which a concern file (see below) is commenced then the chronology can be transferred to the concern file.
+A chronology will be kept on CPOMS which can become a concern file if needed.
+Staff, will record any minor concerns on the chronology and will take responsibility for alerting the Designated Safeguarding Lead should the number of concerns rise or, in their professional judgement, become significant, indicate on the file that there are concerns, and add a tag to the file.